Harry Britt: San Francisco Board of Supervisors

 Britt was first appointed to the San Francisco Board of Supervisors in January 1979 by Mayor Dianne Feinstein, succeeding Milk, who was assassinated in City Hall along with Mayor George Moscone by former Supervisor Dan White.
 He also served as President of the San Francisco Gay Democratic Club.
 Britt was elected and re-elected to the board in 1979, 1980, 1984, and 1988. and served as President of the Board of Supervisors from 1989 to 1990.
-Britt was one of a few members of the Democratic Socialists of America to be elected to public office.
+Britt was one of a few early members of the Democratic Socialists of America to be elected to public office.

 Britt, who was openly gay, introduced domestic partner legislation in 1982, which was passed by the Board of Supervisors but vetoed by Mayor Feinstein.
 In 1989, under Britt's leadership, the board again passed domestic partner legislation, which was this time signed by Mayor Art Agnos.
-However, voters repealed the domestic partnership law by initiative.
+However, voters narrowly repealed the domestic partnership law by initiative several months later.
 A modified version was reinstated by another voter initiative, 1990's Proposition K, also written by Britt.